-Table 10-1All Parks - General
+Table 10-1 All Parks - General

-MINIMUM DEV ELOPMEI NT STANDARD General 1.1 A Park Master Plan prepared by a certified landscape architect shall be submitted as part of a Sector Plan application for community parks and greenbelts/conservation parks/trails, and as a Plat Application for all other parks.
+MINIMUM DEV ELOPME NT STANDARD General 1.1 A Park Master Plan prepared by a certified landscape architect shall be submitted as part of a Sector Plan application for community parks and greenbelts/conservation parks/trails, and as a Plat Application for all other parks.
 1.2 Where a park is proposed to be dedicated as public park land and district-managed it shall comply with the Development Agreement, Code of Ordinances §118-57 or specified in this section.
 1.3 Parks will align in classification and design principles with the City of New Braunfels Parks & Recreation Strategic Master Plan.
 1.4 Park programming will reference the City of New Braunfels Parks & Recreation Strategic Master Plan and feedback from Parks and Recreation staff to deliver high priority amenities where possible.
-Total Park Land and Trail Mileage 2.1 A minimum of 300 acres of park land will be District-managed and open to the public, this is to be achieved through a combination of neighborhood and Community Parks and Greenbelts/Conservation Parks/Trails.
-Iran Mileage 2.2 A community trail network traversing over 30 miles and will be comprised of 10' shared use paths, 6' protected bicycle lanes and on-street trails (sidewalks).
+Total Park Land and 2.1 A minimum of 300 acres of park land will be District-managed and open to the public, this is to be achieved through a combination of neighborhood and Community Parks and Greenbelts/Conservation Parks/Trails.
+Trail Mileage 2.2 A community trail network traversing over 30 miles and will be comprised of 10' shared use paths, 6' protected bicycle lanes and on-street trails (sidewalks).
 2.3 A park trail network will include 13 miles of recreational trails to be comprised of nature and interior walking loops.
 2.4 All residential units will be located within 1/4 mile of Mayfair park land as described herein.
-Design Standards 3.1 All Parks will aim to achieve the following goals where reasonable;High visibility from sidewalks, streets & buildings Provide opportunities for shade and sun, Incorporate water elements Incorporate wind protection Provide opportunities for art Integrate with adjacent public rights-of-way Provide opportunities to connect with civic facilities (public parks) Devide opportunities to connect the multi-model (collibria (collibria)) Provide opportunities to connect to multi-modal facilities (i.e., bike, HBT, or transit) Support universal accessibility Support universal accessibility Incorporate sustainable design (active planta, reinwater irrigation, etc.) Incorporate sustainable design (native plants, rainwater irrigation, etc.)
+Design Standards 3.1 All Parks will aim to achieve the following goals where reasonable; • High visibility from sidewalks, streets & buildings Provide opportunities for shade and sun, Incorporate water elements Incorporate wind protection Provide opportunities for art Integrate with adjacent public rights-of-way Provide opportunities to connect with civic facilities (public parks) Provide opportunities to connect with civic facilities (public parks) Provide opportunities to connect to multi-modal facilities (i.e., bike, HBT, or transit) Support universal accessibility Incorporate sustainable design (native plants, rainwater irrigation, etc.)